moleculerjs/moleculer/README.md

 See [ROADMAP.md](ROADMAP.md).

 # Contributions
-We welcome you to join the development of Moleculer.
+We welcome you to join to the development of Moleculer.
 Please read our [contribution guide](http://moleculer.services/docs/contributing.html).

 # License
 Moleculer is available under the [MIT license](https://tldrlegal.com/license/mit-license).